automl/SMAC3/doc/quickstart.rst

 We optimize a SVM with the parameters *kernel*, *C*, *gamma*, *coef0*, *degree* and *shrinking*, which are further explained in the documentation of sklearn.
-Note that modifying *C* can quickly lead to overfitting, which is why we use cross-validation.
+Note that modifying *C* can quickly lead to overfitting, which is why we use cross-validation to evaluate the configuration.

 Let's start by creating a ConfigSpace-object and adding the first hyperparameter: the choice of the kernel.
 Conditionals to limit the search-space are optional.